russcd/comp_pop_gen_pipeline_development/angsd/compare_summaries/readme.md

 mean of vcftools:	-1.46709696593033 spearman's rho:	0.648482250914846

-Overall impression is that the strong correlation for pi is promising, but probably lower values of pi and the +-skewed tajima's D is related to reduced ability to resolve lower frequency sites.
+Overall impression is that the strong correlation for pi is promising, but probably lower values of pi and the +-skewed tajima's D is likely related to reduced ability to resolve lower frequency sites.